AlbertRG/AlbertRG/README.md

 <h3>😀 About me</h3>

->I'm a software development engineer currently studying for my degree.
-Currently learning HTML,CSS and databases.
-I'm a geek/nerd, role-playing game and video games.
+>I'm a software development engineer student, interested in always continuing to learn new things.
+>
+>Big fan of video games and role-playing games.

 ------------